azzaouiyazid/Sentiment-Analysis/README.md

    - Removing Stopwords: Eliminate common English words that don't contribute significantly to the text's meaning using NLTK's stopwords list.

    - Tokenization and Vectorization: Tokenize the text (split it into individual words) and convert it into numerical features using CountVectorizer from scikit-learn.

+## Model Building and Evaluation

+- **Logistic Regression Model**: Build a sentiment analysis model using Logistic Regression.
+Here's how you can set up the model:

+      ```python
+       from sklearn.pipeline import Pipeline
+       from sklearn.linear_model import LogisticRegression

+       pipeline = Pipeline([
+       ('vectorizer', CountVectorizer()),    # Vectorize the text data
+       ('classifier', LogisticRegression(max_iter=86)),
+       ])

+    - Fit the model on the training data and evaluate its performance on a test set using accuracy.
+Visualize the results using a confusion matrix.

+2. **Random Forest Classifier Model**: Create a sentiment analysis model using the Random Forest Classifier with CountVectorizer for feature extraction:

+      ```python
+       from sklearn.ensemble import RandomForestClassifier
+       pipeline = Pipeline([
+       ('vectorizer', CountVectorizer()),
+       ('classifier', RandomForestClassifier(n_estimators=185))
+       ])

+ - Assess the model's accuracy and display the confusion matrix to better understand its performance.

+3.**Precision-Recall Curve**: Generate a precision-recall curve to analyze the model's precision and recall characteristics for different probability thresholds.

+## Cross-Validation

+To ensure the models' robustness and generalization, employ 5-fold cross-validation for both Logistic Regression and Random Forest Classifier models.
+Evaluate each classifier's performance using accuracy and standard deviation.

+## Results and conclusion

+After running the code, we obtained the following results:

+ - Logistic Regression Model:
+     - Accuracy: 0.8804897959183674
+ - Random Forest Classifier Model:
+     - Accuracy: 0.8558367346938776

+The Logistic Regression model outperformed the Random Forest Classifier in terms of accuracy.
+However, the warning messages suggest that the Logistic Regression model may benefit from increasing the number of iterations or scaling the data.
+Further tuning and optimization of hyperparameters may improve its performance.

+In conclusion, this project provides a solid foundation for sentiment analysis using machine learning techniques.
+By referencing the provided documentation and exploring alternative solver options, you can enhance the Logistic Regression model's performance.
+Additionally, you have the flexibility to fine-tune both models and adapt them to your specific use cases.
+Enjoy sentiment analysis on large textual datasets!